Office of Research and Innovation

 Information for navigating each step of the IRB process can be found in the menu links on this page.
 The HSPPO also has created document templates, guidance materials and other tools to assist researchers in developing a study protocol, submitting to the IRB for approval, and running a compliant research study.

-Key personnel are research personnel who are directly involved in conducting the research with human participants through an interaction or intervention for research purposes, including participating in the consent process by either leading it or contributing to it; OR who are directly involved with recording or processing identifiable private information, including protected health information, related to those participants for the purpose of conducting the research study
+Research personnel are directly involved in conducting the research with human participants through an interaction or intervention for research purposes, including participating in the consent process by either leading it or contributing to it; OR who are directly involved with recording or processing identifiable private information, including protected health information, related to those participants for the purpose of conducting the research study.
+All research personnel must be added to the research team in IRIS before they can begin working on the research.
+The IRB will not issue initial approval, continuation approval, or approve the addition of personnel if these items are not completed.

 All research personnel must: